garycrawford/lein-life/README.md

     user=> (stop)

 ### Viewing metrics
+The screenshot below shows the default metrics available as soon as you start your Life project.

 <img src="https://raw.githubusercontent.com/garycrawford/lein-life/master/images/stats.png" alt="Grafana stats" title="Screenshot of Grafana stats" />

-Browse to http://192.168.59.103.
-So far this is only tested on a Mac using boot2docker.
-As long as you have started your 'site' (see above) metrics should start to populate.
+To see these simply browse to http://192.168.59.103.
+(N.B. so far this is only tested on a Mac using boot2docker).
+You will start to see stats once you start your 'site' or 'API' (see above).

 N.B. boot2docker has a clock skew issue - if you cannot see metrics you should try running the following command on the host: